hanchang/manager-readme/README.md

 This implies that:

 * You are empowered to determine what you need to do, how to do it, and then actually go and get it done.
-* You have enough context to understand your priority for the next month.
+* You have enough context to understand your priorities for the next month.
-* You have strong relationships with others in the company to give and get the information and resources you need.
+* You have strong relationships with others in the company to give and obtain the information and resources you need.

 ## Values